Climate of New Zealand: Rainfall

 How much rain a place receives is highly dependent on topography.
 The Southern Alps, the North Island Volcanic Plateau and surrounding ranges can produce large variation in rainfalls in places barely tens of kilometres apart.
 Milford Sound receives over 6,700 mm (264 Inches) of the rainfall a year on average while barely 100 km (62 Miles) away Alexandra in Central Otago receives only slightly greater than 300 mm annually, giving it a borderline oceanic/semi-arid climate.
-Air laden with water vapour from the ocean is pushed from the west in response to Earth’s rotation.
+Air laden with water vapour from the ocean is pushed from the west in response to Earth's rotation.
 This weather circulates the southern seas largely unimpeded by land until it reaches the Southern Alps.
 The humid westerly wind is forced up over the mountains, at cooler elevation water condenses and falls as snow or rain.
 This orographic rain explains the huge difference in conditions between the wet west and dry east of the South Island.
+The drier föhn wind descending the eastern slopes of the Southern Alps gives rise to a distinctive local weather phenomenon, the Nor'west arch, visible in much of Canterbury and parts of Otago.

+Tornadoes

+Each year, there are 7–10 damaging tornadoes that touch down in New Zealand, occurring mostly along the west coast of both islands.
+Tornadoes in New Zealand most often form from squall lines ahead of cold fronts, which have the potential to spawn mesocyclones capable of tornadogenesis.
+Tornadoes in the country are usually short-lived, narrow, and weak.
+However, the country's National Institute of Water and Atmospheric Research (NIWA) assessed the 1948 Frankton tornado as an EF3 on the Enhanced Fujita scale, making it New Zealand's strongest known tornado.
+The 1948 tornado was also its most impactful, with 200 buildings damaged, as well as a rare deadly tornado in the country, with three deaths.